Revision Date: [11/09/2018]

 (e) used otherwise than in accordance with any of our instructions or guidelines relating to the Card.

 - Card Transfer: Where you lawfully hold a Card, you may (except where specifically provided otherwise in these Terms) permanently give that Card to another person.
 In that case, we will treat the new holder of the Card as the lawful holder, and he or she will be bound by these Terms.
 However, you are not permitted to give the Card to another person if that Card:

 - Card Return: We may at any time require you to return your Card in the manner notified by us.
 In such event, we will replace your Card with a Card having any equivalent Stored Value or Travel Pass, but we may still charge your Payment Card for any transactions incurred on the original Card which have not yet been charged.

 - Cancellation of Cards: If a Card that is registered to you is lost or stolen, or is rendered non-functioning, you may ask us to cancel that Card by:

 (a) calling us on 0800 555 345.
-You will also be required to supply your Card number, full name, and answer some security questions; and
+You will also be required to supply your Card number, full name, and answer some security questions; or

 - Transfer of Stored Value: You may request the transfer of any residual Stored Value or Travel Passes from a Card to a replacement Card.
 When you request a transfer of Stored Value or Travel Pass: